Promoting, supporting and encouraging the study of the United States since 1955

 BAAS is committed to promoting best practice in matters of equality and diversity, and thus encourages scholars who have historically been underrepresented in academia (scholars of color, women and non-binary scholars, LGBTQIA+ scholars and disabled scholars in particular) to apply.

-Award winners are invited to attend a virtual awards ceremony in the summer, and are encouraged to invite friends and family along to help celebrate.
+Award winners are invited to attend a virtual awards ceremony in April, and are encouraged to invite friends and family along to help celebrate.
 They are also required to provide a brief report of their research trip or of the research material acquired thanks to the award.
 These reports can be published as a brief post on USSO (US Studies online) or form the basis of an interview on the USSO podcast.
 Successful candidates are also requested to acknowledge the assistance of BAAS in any other publication that results from research carried out during the tenure of the award.

 For enquiries about the awards, contact awards@baas.ac.uk.